Build the Perfect Pitcher's Mound

 Providing a firm, consistent platform on which the pitcher can execute a pitch and transition easily to other bases can help prevent injury.
-Begin the slope six inches in front of the toe plate creating a drop of one inch for every foot of measurement.
+Begin the slope 6 inches in front of the toe plate, creating a drop of 1 inch for every foot of measurement.
 Double-check the accuracy of the slope using the transit and laser or the string line.

 To create a firm platform for the pitcher, use the harder mound clay to create the pie-shaped front slope of the mound.
-Use the same method of clay mix, water and tamping, working in one-inch increments.
+Use the same method of clay mix, water, and tamping, working in 1-inch increments.

 Looking at the mound from the front as a clock face, the area you're working on is basically from 9 a.m. to 3 p.m.
 On the back, you'll want to create a smooth area so that the side section precisely meets the edge of the pie-shaped wedge that makes up the front of the mound.
 Upon completion, the mound should look like a continuous circle with no indication that different materials were used in its construction.

 Here's the math: The dimensions, working from the outer edges of the 5-foot by 34-inch plateau make the back and side segments a perfect fit.
-They tie into the wedge with the one-inch to one-foot drop of the front slope that begins six inches in front of the pitching rubber.
+They tie into the wedge with the 1-inch to 1-foot drop of the front slope that begins 6 inches in front of the pitching rubber.

 Add the Finishing Touches